GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 name: en_geodata_example_2
 width: 700px
 ---
-Geographic information can be an address and/or GPS coordinates.
-(Source: BRC)
+Geographic information can be an address and/or GPS coordinates (Source: British Red Cross).
 ```

 - Features are displayed on maps with a geometric representation, but they are made of information organized in tables (see {numref}`Geodata_attribute_table_example`).